 Minimum Wage Rates for a Nanny and Other Household Employees

-Household employees like nannies, housekeepers, and in-home senior caregivers are required to be paid at least the prevailing minimum wage hourly rate.
+Household employees, such as nannies, housekeepers, and in-home senior caregivers, must be paid at least the applicable minimum wage.
 This will be the highest of the federal, state, or local rates.
 The federal rate of $7.25/hour hasn’t changed for quite some time.
 However, many states, counties, and cities have much higher rates.

 Here are the current minimum wage rates for nannies and other household employees.